-22. Technical Skill Development
+23. Technical Skill Development

-- Airway management (intubate, care and management of acute and chronic tracheostomies)

-- Central venous access

-- Mechanical ventilation using a variety of ventilators

-- Setting up a ventilator circuit

-- Diagnostic and therapeutic bronchoscopy, including brushing, bronchial and bronchoalveolar washing techniques

-- Thoracentesis and pericardiocentesis

-- Invasive and non-invasive hemodynamic monitoring

-- Use of cardiac pacemakers

-- Perform a 12 lead ECG / interpret ECG's

-- Use of defibrillators / external pacemakers

-- Knowledge and management of extracorporeal life support
+- The Resident is expected to master all fundamental aspects of the following techniques (including performance and understanding of their indications, limitations, complications and monitoring) - Airway management: suctioning and toilet - Airway access by all routes and under any circumstance - Oxygen and inhalational therapy including special gas mixtures and inhaled pharmacological therapies - Mechanical ventilation, invasive and non-invasive, using a variety of ventilators and modes - Diagnostic and therapeutic bronchoscopy including brushing, and bronchial and bronchoalveolar lavage techniques - Central venous access - Invasive and non-invasive hemodynamic monitoring - Use of cardiac pacemakers - Performance and interpretation of ECG - Use of defibrillators / external pacemakers - Intra-aortic balloon counterpulsation - Thoracostomy tube insertion and management - Thoracocentesis, pericardiocentesis and celiocentesis - Knowledge and management of extracorporeal life support

+- Lumbar puncture

 - Management of external ventricular drains and intracranial pressure monitors

 - Jugular venous bulb catheter insertion and monitoring of oxygen extraction across the brain

 - Diagnosis of brain death

 - Support of an organ donor

 - Insertion of peritoneal dialysis catheter

 - Management of peritoneal dialysis

 - Insertion of hemodialysis catheters

 - Management of all forms of renal replacement therapy

+- Management of plasmapheresis

-- Blind insertion of nasojejunal tubes
+- Blind insertion of nasogastric and nasojejunal tubes for suction and nutrition

-- Safe transport of children
+- Safe transport of children and adults

+- Urinary catheterization

-• Interpretation of routine radiology; chest, abdominal and neuro CT; cardiac MRI
+- Interpretation of routine radiology; computerized tomography; ultrasonography; MRI and EEG/EMG.

-- clinical exposure during PICU clinical rotations - attendance at academic half days / hospital based rounds - formal process of graded responsibility - bedside and simulation teaching of procedural skills - learning about evidence based medicine through library facilities and academic sessions - Defined lectures of epidemiology and principles of evidence based medicine at academic half days - Journal clubs
+- clinical exposure during ICU clinical rotations - attendance at academic half days / hospital based rounds - formal process of graded responsibility - teaching of procedural skills - learning about evidence based medicine through library facilities and academic sessions - Defined lectures of epidemiology and principles of evidence based medicine at academic half days - Journal clubs

-- monitoring of performance at daily ward rounds - performance of research projects - presentation of research projects at the annual Winnipeg Resident Research Competition - in-training evaluations and meeting of expectations - annually partaking the SITE written examination - twice yearly oral examinations - quarterly review of performance by Program Director and other members of the Division of Critical Care Medicine
+- monitoring of performance at daily ward rounds - in training evaluations at mid-term and completion of designated core and elective rotations - annually partaking the MCCKAP written examination sponsored by the Society of Critical Care Medicine

+- twice yearly oral examinations - quarterly review of performance by Program Director and other members of the Division of Critical Care Medicine - performance of research and quality assurance/improvement projects - presentation of research projects at the annual Residents Research Competition - in-training evaluations and meeting of expectations